Moo-Ack-Productions/MCprep/CONTRIBUTING.md

 First, we need to come up with a name.
 For MCprep development, it's recommended to use the following convention:
 `mcprep_venv_<version>`

+This allows you to have multiple versions of `bpy` side by side in their own environments.

 For example, if I was making a virtul environment for 3.3, I would do `mcprep_venv_3.3`.

 To create a virtual environment, do the following: